seng637-winter-2023/seng637-a5-group3/seng637-a5-team_number.md

   4. The fourth plot consists of halving the minimum MTTF, which will be equal to 4.189 / 2 = 2.0945.
   ![image](https://user-images.githubusercontent.com/104797814/230475275-0399726d-30d4-4d84-84e0-d88d2253a82a.png)

+  The minimum MTTF value was determined by trying to find a failure count across the total number of intervals which we found to be 19 failures over 79.6 intervals.
+By taking the inverse of this value we determined the minimum MTTF to be 4.189.
+We changed the FIO value until this minimum was determined, it is where the SUT is in the `Continue Test` region, not yet entering the `Accept` region.
 #

 # Comparison of Results
+  For the Reliability Growth Testing, a MTTF value of 3.174 was obtained.
+For the Reliability Demonstration Chart we obtained a minimum MTTF value of 4.189.
+Due to the similarity of these values across the same failure set, therefore we can consider them to be valid.

 # Discussion on Similarity and Differences of the Two Techniques
+  - Reliability Growth Testing mainly focusses on trying to improve reliability of a product or system, on the otherhand, Reliability Demonstration Chart focusses on demonstrating a product's required reliability expectations.
+This makes RDC especially useful for conveying information to investors or stakeholders.
+  - Reliability Growth Testing is done iteratively, whereas Reliability Demonstration Chart is performed through taking a small sample of product to test and verify its reliability.
+  - Similar in that they both rely on statistcal analysis to analyze a product, system or service's reliability
+  - Both are used to improve and assess quality and reliability

 # How the team work/effort was divided and managed
+  Temmy and Vishal focussed mainly on Part 1. of the assignment, which involves Reliability Growth Testing.
+  Brandon and Aaryan focussed mainly on Part 2. of the assignment, which involves using the Reliability Demonstration Chart Excel spreadsheet.

 #

 # Difficulties encountered, challenges overcome, and lessons learned
+  - One of the difficulties encountered was when testing using RDC, the spreadsheet needed to be set to unprotected in order to use it

 # Comments/feedback on the lab itself
+  - The assignment was an interesting experience to get to test reliability tools, both are extremely useful and exphasize different aspects of testing quality and reliability